How to Care for Baby Chicks | Articles from the Experts Across the Web

 I had an 8×10 bare bones shed built with one window, two airflow vents, and a double door.
 Then the finishing was up to me, it took probably close to two years to afford everything.

 Today it has painted walls, a tile floor, electricity, and a custom-made brooder to accommodate 50 chicks comfortably.
 All my supplies are handy, and any mess sweeps right out the door.
-I actually enjoy spending time in my brooder shed.
+I enjoy spending time in my brooder shed.
 My cute chicks, a window fan, soft music, and a cup of coffee.
 That my friends is how to enjoy your birds!

 Brooder Shed